google/fuzzbench/docs/faq.md

 [guidelines](http://www.sigplan.org/Resources/EmpiricalEvaluation),
 with minimal effort and for free.

 ## Why are you measuring coverage?
-Isn't the point of fuzzing finding bugs?
+Isn't the point of fuzzing to find bugs?

 We are planning to extend the system to measure bugs as well.